jellyfin/jellyfin.org/docs/general/administration/storage.md

 [rclone](https://rclone.org/downloads/) is a popular choice for integrating cloud storage with a Jellyfin Server. rclone is supported on most operating systems.
 To combine local and cloud filesystems, rclone can be paired with another program such as [mergerfs](https://github.com/trapexit/mergerfs).

-When using cloud storage, it is recommended to disable image extraction as the task requires downloading the entire file.
+When using cloud storage, it is recommended to disable image extraction as it requires downloading the entire file.

 ## MergerFS